Single-Clone Multi-omics Sequencing for Cancer Diagnosis

 However, there are some notable limitations that constrain the capability and applicability of these tools:

-1. The expensive and disposable apparatuses and reagents of these methods are extremely costly, thus limiting their extensive application and potential as a diagnostic tool.
+1. The expensive and disposable apparatuses and reagents of these methods are extremely costly, limiting their extensive application and potential as a diagnostic tool.

 2. The transcriptome derived from all these technologies only captures the 3' RNA termini of polyadenylated transcripts.
-It excludes the capture of non-polyadenylated transcripts, which play a vital role in cancer development, and the interrogation of somatic mutations from full-length RNA.
+This excludes the capture of non-polyadenylated transcripts, which play a vital role in cancer development, and the interrogation of somatic mutations from full-length RNA.

 3. The low input of single-cell material leads to sparse data.